0cjs/sedoc/8bit/video.md

 Fujitsu FM-7:
 - Hsync: 4 μs wide (no change around vsync).
 - Vsync: 2.4 μs before hsync, 506 μs wide.
   Covers 8 hsync pulses, including the one that starts just after vsync.
-- Compsite sync: XOR.
+- CVBS: XOR sync.
 No equalization pulses.
-- CVBS: No color burst.
+  No color burst.
 Colors produce eight equally-spaced luminance steps.
 - RGB: Vpp = 6.8 V into MΩ, 2.1 V into 75Ω (one chan. only).
   Series resistor into PVM (Ω=V) and comparsion of white with composite:
   - 820=0.46    noticably dimmer, gray not white